-Using Program mode does involve some tradeoffs.
-The most obvious issue is that you don't have complete control over the camera's settings.
+The one drawback to using Program mode is that you don't have complete control over the camera's settings.
 You can set many options, such as Photo Style, Quality, Picture Size, and ISO, but you can't directly control the aperture or shutter speed, which are set according to the camera's programming.
 You can exercise a good deal of control through exposure compensation and exposure bracketing (discussed in Chapter 5) and Program Shift (discussed above), but that's not the same as selecting a particular aperture or shutter speed at the outset.
 If you want that degree of control, you'll need to select Aperture Priority, Shutter Priority, or Manual exposure for your recording mode.